StandardCyborg/nurbs/README.md

 ### `spline.evaluator(derivativeOrders, isBasis)`

-Returns a function which evaluates the spline according to the specified arguments.
+Returns a function which evaluates the spline according to the specified arguments. `spline.evaluate` is just the special case `spline.evaluator()`.

 Arguments are:
 - `derivativeOrders` (Number or Array of Numbers, default: `undefined`): If provided, evaluates the corresponding partial derivative.
 For example, to evaluate the third derivative in the second dimension of a spline, you would call `spline.evaluator([0, 3])`.
 See \[1\] for more details.